8 Essential Fingerpicking Patterns with Guitar TAB & PDF

 Seeing how the pattern changes depending on how many strings a chord uses will make it easier for you to apply these patterns to other chords.

 Note: all of these patterns are given in Standard Notation and Guitar TAB.
-If you don’t know how to read Guitar TAB, check out this helpful guide.
+If you don’t know how to read Guitar TAB, find out how to read Guitar tAB in this helpful guide.
+If you want to learn how to read standard notation, learn how to read Standard Notation in this thorough guide.

 Fingerpicking Pattern 1